Introduction to Integral Calculus

 Applications of integration

-- Finding areas/surface areas/volumes/arc lengths
+- Finding areas/surface areas/volumes/distances

 - Kinematics - such as finding total displacement, or finding velocity/position from acceleration